levic/puppet-pam_shield/README.md

 This module install pam_shield brute-force protection for sshd.
 It was developed for use with CentOS and by extension should work on Red Hat, Scientific and Fedora.
-It has not been tested with Debian or Ubuntu.
+It has been tested with Ubuntu but not Debian.

 ## Module Description